-Dinner: Turkey chili, baby green salad with homemade ranch dressing and pepitas, glass kombucha
+Dinner: Turkey chili, baby green salad with homemade ranch dressing and pepitas, homemade kombucha

-Snack before bed: small cup of broth, cup of nettle tea
+Snack before bed: small cup of bone broth, cup of nettle tea

 Breakfast: almond flour pancake with butter and pure date syrup, glass of kombucha, small cup of chicken broth, cup of jasmine tea